shams-nahid/My-Daily-AWS-Study/public/Decoupling Application/04 Kinesis Data Stream.md

 - Control Access by `IAM Policy`
 - Encryption
   - In flight by `HTTPS`
+    - Install SSL certificate kinesis
+    - Send data through SSL
   - At rest by `KMS`
+    - Encryption is enabled at rest
+    - Ensure streams are transferring data from producers
   - Client side encryption
 - `VPC Endpoints` are available to access `Kinesis` through `AWS Private Network`